Naios/WIde/Readme.md

 4. If you want to develop with WIde or create new bundles for it use [this Documentation](https://github.com/Naios/WIde/blob/master/doc/ide/eclipse/How%20to%20develop%20in%20Eclipse.md) to set up your enviroment.

-Usage
+Shell Commands
 -------------
-In the osgi felix gogo shell there are multiple useful commands available:
+WIde adds multiple commands to the osgi felix gogo shell, that helps you to use the framework out of the box, however this is only a small part of WIde some commands might be helpful.

 - `config` Shows the config as Json.